Close Menu

 In our experiment, we used 10 totally different likelihood cutoffs with an increment of 0.1 giving us 10 observations.
 If we use a smaller increment for the likelihood threshold, we are going to find yourself with extra knowledge factors and the graph will appear to be our acquainted ROC curve.

 To substantiate our understanding, for the mannequin we constructed for predicting passenger’s survival, we are going to loop by numerous predicted likelihood thresholds and calculate TPR, FPR for the testing dataset (see code snippet beneath).
-Plot the leads to a graph and examine this graph with the ROC curve plotted utilizing sklearn’s roc_curve
+Plot the leads to a graph and examine this graph with the ROC curve plotted utilizing sklearn’s roc_curve3 .

 As we are able to see, the 2 curves are nearly equivalent.
-Notice the AUC=0.92 was calculated utilizing the roc_auc_score
+Notice the AUC=0.92 was calculated utilizing the roc_auc_score4 perform.
+We’ll talk about this AUC within the later a part of this text.

 To summarize, ROC curve plots TPR and FPR for the mannequin at numerous likelihood thresholds.
 Notice that, the precise chances are NOT displayed within the graph, however one can assume that the observations on the decrease left aspect of the curve correspond to increased likelihood thresholds (low TPR), and remark on the highest proper aspect correspond to decrease likelihood thresholds (excessive TPR).